 What is the LIFO method?

-The LIFO method (Last In First Out) is a way of determining which items of inventory have been sold during a period and which items remain in stock at the end of the period.
-This will allow a business to determine the cost of goods sold and the value of the closing inventory.
+The LIFO method (Last In First Out) is a way of determining which items of inventory have been sold during a period and which items remain in inventory at the end of the period.
+This will allow a business to determine the cost of goods sold and the value of the ending inventory.
 A method is needed because all items are not purchased at the same price.

 LIFO Method Example